Led rebuild of multi-layer LMS* platform for user acquisition, retention and conversion

 These helped us get buy-in more effectively as the client understood exactly what we were working to improve to achieve their goals and why.

-Develop Information Architecture and Content Strategy
+2. Develop Information Architecture and Content Strategy

-Due to the complexity of FINSIA’s products, I formulated a Program Finder for a better onboarding user experience.
 Although it was out of scope and required extra pages, I pitched the Program Finder to internal stakeholders as I believed it paved a way to generate sales for the client.

-Setting the formula for (timeline) success
+3. Set the formula for [timeline] success

 I had 4 designers including myself, 40 hours and 176 pages.
-This meant each designer needed to design 1.1 pages per hour.

 Good decision-making, early planning, and team work were our keys to success.